voxeet/voxeet-uxkit-android/README.md

 A complete documentation about the Promise implementation is available on this [Github](https://github.com/codlab/android_promise)

 ### What's New ?
+v2.0.x :
+ - Classes only moved
+ - services can be used using static from VoxeetSdk
+ - Conference and User reflects the first steps of the new improved and easier flow of integration
+ - various fixes for videos, views, workflow and integration

 v1.4 :
   - improve headsets management (internal)
   - fix issues with non firebase projects